Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ### TRANSPORT_TYPE

-Currently support as the most used MassTransit transports: Amazon SQS, Azure Service Bus and RabbitMQ.
+Currently supported are the most used MassTransit transports: RabbitMQ and Azure Service Bus.

 | Description       | Key                                  | Notes |
 |-------------------|--------------------------------------| --- |